Aarakshan: Overseas

 Moreover, the film fared poorly in the overseas markets.
 It grossed £76,000 in the United Kingdom, $345,000 in North America, $190,000 in UAE and $82,000 in Australia, taking its total overseas gross to $900,000 over its first weekend.
 In its third weekend, the film collected £13,085 on 42 screens at the UK box office with a total of £168,662 [approx. Rs 12.7 million], Australian $142,193 [approx. Rs 6926,000] in two weeks at the Australian box office.
 Aarakshans total worldwide net collections after three weeks were Rs 645 million making it a below average movie.

 Soundtrack

 The soundtrack was composed by Shankar–Ehsaan–Loy.
 The album consists of six tracks.
 The soundtrack features the vocal talents of Mohit Chauhan, Shreya Ghoshal, Mahalakshmi Iyer, Raman Mahadevan, Shankar Mahadevan and classical singer Channulal Mishra.
 The concept of the song "Kaun Si Dor" was from Prasoon Joshi, the songwriter of the album who came up with the first lines of the song.
 The trio then went on to develop the song and roped in Channulal Mishra, who agreed to sing the song as per their request.
 The soundtrack was released on 11 July 2011.

+The film score was composed by Wayne Sharpe.